Antenatal hydronephrosis tests before birth

 Other tests

-• Your doctor may also arrange a DMSA scan, which checks for any damage in the kidneys, and/or a MAG3 scan, which shows whether blood is going into the kidneys and whether there is a blockage in the urinary system.
-These are normally done when a baby is some weeks old.
-In each test, a chemical that gives out a small amount of radiation (energy) is injected into one of your baby’s blood vessels – a special gel or cream can be used to stop your baby feeling any pain.
+Your doctor may also arrange a DMSA scan, which checks for any damage in the kidneys, and/or a MAG3 scan, which is used to find out how well urine is draining from each kidney.
+These are normally done when a baby is a few months old.
+In each test, a chemical that gives out a small amount of radiation (energy) is injected into one of your baby’s blood vessels.
 A special camera takes images (pictures) of your baby’s kidneys.

 Antenatal hydronephrosis treatment before birth

-Treatment before birth is very rare.
-It is normally only recommended when there is little or no amniotic fluid (or liquor), the liquid that surrounds the baby growing in the womb.
-Your healthcare team will speak with you about this.
+In a very small number of cases, an operation may be recommended during pregnancy if there is little or no amniotic fluid around the baby growing in the womb.
+Your healthcare team will talk with you about this.

 Antenatal hydronephrosis treatment after birth